Patch Management: Unix

 For CIT Customers Only: Patching and the CIT Change Advisory Board (CCAB)

 CCAB announcements about patches are the responsibility of the service owner.
-If you determine that this OS patching maintenance should be included for the CCAB process, please submit the CIT Request for Change form.
+If you determine that this OS patching maintenance should be included for the CCAB process, please submit a change request in Remedy.
 The usual lead time for CCAB submissions is one week before the maintenance is scheduled.